 Your life has officially changed, and this is what it will be like after emotional abuse.

 Unbeknownst to you, those bad days, filled with those horrendous, unforgiving words said over and over and over, for a long period of time are what’s changed you to your very core.
 Sadly, once it’s over, you may not be able to recognize yourself for a while.
 At the end of the day, you loved that person, but they let you down in more ways than one.
-They hurt you for far too long, and as a result, the emotionally abusive relationship ended, and you are left forever altered from it all.
+They hurt you for far too long, and as a result, the emotionally abusive relationship ended, but you are left forever altered from it all.

 1. Your idea of a relationship is now pretty messed up.